trevordavies095/JBOMLS/README.md

 # JBOMLS
 Just a Bunch Of Music Library Scripts

+I have plans to make this a more configurable package in the future but for now..

 This is a handful of scripts that I use to maintain my music library.
 The code is subpar.
 Contribute if you'd like!